djrand1/Calendar/README.md

 # Calendar
-Calendar is populated with javascript
+Calendar is populated with javascript Slight bug :/
+If you go forward one month and click a cell putting event doesnt work